avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 ### 1. Story Outline:

-In digital electronics, a decoder can take the form of a multiple-input, multiple-output logic circuit that converts coded inputs into coded outputs, where the input and output codes are different e.g. n-to-2n, binary-coded decimal decoders.
+In digital electronics, a decoder can take inputs in the form of 1 or 0.
+It has 3 bits inputs and 8 outputs.
+The coded 3x8 Decoder converts coded inputs into coded outputs, where the input and output codes are different e.g. n-to-2^n, binary-coded decimal decoders.

 ### 2. Story:

-A decoder would be the n-to-2n type binary decoders.
-These types of decoders are combinational circuits that convert binary information from 'n' coded inputs to a maximum of 2n unique outputs.
-In case the 'n' bit coded information has unused bit combinations, the decoder may have less than 2n outputs.
-2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder are other examples.
+A decoder is a n-to-2^n type binary decoders.
+The Decoder is a digital circuit which is a combinational circuit that convert coded binary information from 'n' coded inputs to a maximum of 2^n unique coded outputs.
+Few examples of Decoder are: 2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder.
-Let us suppose that a logic network has 3 inputs A, B and C. They will give rise to 8 states as mentioned below.
+Let us consider that a logic network has 3 inputs A, B and C. Their output will be as per the following 8 states as mentioned below.
 The truth table for this decoder is shown below:
 Enable | A | B |C | O7 | O6 | O5 | O4 | O3 | O2 | O1 | O0
 :--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|
 0	|X|X|X|	0|	0|	0|	0|	0|	0|	0|	0|